elixir-nebulex/nebulex_redis_adapter/README.md

 ```

 The pool of connections to the different master nodes is automatically
-configured by the adapter once it gets the cluster slots info.
+configured by the adapter once it gets the cluster slots information.

-> This one could be the easiest and recommended way for distributed caching
+> This could be the easiest and recommended way for distributed caching
   using Redis and **Nebulex.Adapters.Redis**.

-### Client-side Cluster
+### 🔗 Client-side Cluster

-**Nebulex.Adapters.Redis** also brings with a simple client-side cluster
+**Nebulex.Adapters.Redis** also provides a simple client-side cluster
-implementation based on sharding distribution model.
+implementation based on a sharding distribution model.

-We define our cache normally:
+Define your cache normally:

 ```elixir
 defmodule MyApp.ClusteredCache do